Cancer in Dogs

-Cancer as an illness that refers to cells in your dog's body that are growing without any kind of control by the body.
+Cancer is an illness that refers to cells in your dog's body that are growing without any kind of control by the body.
 Approximately 50% of dogs over 10 years of age die from cancer.
 There can be cancer in any part of the body, with the common types of cancer referred to as neoplasia.
 A tumor or mass is a neoplasia that has swollen.

 Cancer is characterized as being primary or secondary:

 Cancer is also referred to as being benign or malignant.
+A veterinarian will need to biopsy or take a sample of a tumor to determine its' type.

-Types of Cancer in Dogs
+Types of Cancer

-Dog abdominal cancer -A common form of canine cancer.
+Dog abdominal cancer - A common form of canine cancer.
 Abdominal swelling and weight loss are symptoms.

 Bladder Cancer in Dogs - this type of cancer refers to a tumor or neoplasm that forms in the urinary tract.
 It is often fast spreading and tends to reoccur after treatment.